dadooda/real-world-rspec/README.md

 This is a collection of active, open source Rails apps and Ruby libraries with extensive RSpec coverage.
-Developers can use these sources to study and look up certain code and test patterns.
+Developers can use these sources to study and look up code and test examples.

 ## Setup